electron-userland/electron-json-storage/README.md

-Electron 10 now [defaults `enableRemoteModule` to false](https://www.electronjs.org/docs/breaking-changes#default-changed-enableremotemodule-defaults-to-false), which means that `electron-json-storage` will not be able to calculate a data path by default.
+Electron 10 now [defaults `enableRemoteModule` to false](https://www.electronjs.org/docs/breaking-changes#default-changed-enableremotemodule-defaults-to-false), which means that `electron-json-storage` will be able to calculate a data path by default.

 The solution is to manually call `storage.setDataPath()` before reading or writing any values or setting `enableRemoteModule` to `true`.